webosose/website/content/en/docs/tutorials/web-apps/developing-built-in-web-apps.md

 A brief explanation of the above file:

-  - Line(11) : Create a WebOSServiceBridge object.
+  - Line(25) : Create a WebOSServiceBridge object.
-  - Line(12~13) : Set the URL of the method to call and the parameters in JSON string format
+  - Line(26~27) : Set the URL of the method to call and the parameters in JSON string format.
       - `url`: URL of the LS2 API method
       - `params`: parameter for the method to invoke
-  - Line(15~23) : Define a callback function that can handle the response.
+  - Line(29~37) : Define a callback function that can handle the response.
 If the response is successful, "UTC" value is printed on the logging file.
 For details on logging, refer to [Using PmLogLib in JavaScript]({{< relref "using-pmloglib-in-javascript" >}}).
-  - Line(25~26) : Set the callback to the WebOSServiceBridge object, and invoke the method with Luna call.
+  - Line(39~40) : Set the callback to the WebOSServiceBridge object, and invoke the method with Luna call.

 #### webOS OSE 1.x